 As an Amazon Associate, ThinkEV earns from qualifying purchases — at no extra cost to you.

-For Canadian buyers watching from outside the argument, the operative variable is not aesthetic lineage.
-It is the country-of-origin math: the January 2026 tariff cut from 100% to 6.1% under a 49,000-unit quota, and the EVAP rebate exclusion for China-built vehicles regardless of price.
-That is the axis a landed MG07 would have to survive.
-The silhouette is the least interesting number on the page.
+For Canadian buyers watching from outside the design conversation, the roofline is the least important variable on the page.
+The operative math is country-of-origin: the January 2026 tariff cut from 100% to 6.1% under a 49,000-unit quota, and the EVAP rebate exclusion for China-built vehicles regardless of price.
+That is the axis a landed MG07 would have to survive, and it will decide the car's Canadian story long before anyone reaches for a Porsche comparison.

 Gear worth having